Our Process and Outcomes

 • What change has happened over the past 5 years?

-• What does this mean for how the university must change to meet the needs of the future?
+• How could the university change to meet the needs of the future?

 Read the summary of findings